MakieOrg/Makie.jl/docs/examples/plotting_functions/heatmap.md

 When there are several heatmaps in a single figure, it can be useful to have a single colorbar represent all of them.
-It is important to then have syncronized scales and colormaps for the heatmaps and colorbar.
+It is important to then have synchronized scales and colormaps for the heatmaps and colorbar.
 This is done by setting the colorrange explicitly, so that it is independent of the data shown by that particular heatmap.